sagemath/trac_to_gh/Issue 9189.md

 # Issue 9189: libgcrypt fails to build on Fedora 13

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9189

 Original creator: jsp